 Nothing left to do now but start rappelling.. stepping back over the edge was incredibly exhilarating!
 Our guide cheered us on the whole way giving us tips on where to step and how to hold the rope.
 After about 20 feet of rappelling you can take your feet off the wall, sit up in your harness and enjoy the view.
 For the next 200 feet you will experience an unobstructed view of the crater, the surrounding caves and the vegetation.
 Lastly you will sail down through the trees and land safely on the bottom.
 Absolutely spectacular!

 Once lunch was finished; we made our way out of the cave and up to a ladder.
-The walk through the sinkhole is truly jaw dropping.
-Picture that lush jungle you thought you would only ever see in movies or national geographic.. you are here!
+The walk through the sinkhole is truly picturesque.
+Imagine that lush jungle you thought you would only ever see in movies or national geographic.. that`s where you are!
 Once we reached the ladder; we climbed out of the sinkhole and started the hike back down.
 After about 45 minutes we were in the vehicle and on our way back to Caves Branch!